Mónica de Miranda: Works

+In 2024, Mónica de Miranda represented Portugal at the 60th International Venice Biennale.
+The selected project titled Greenhouse "challenged monolithic notions of identity, culture, nation and belonging", by creating a "Creole Garden" that staged sculptures, performances, workshops and more.

+Her short films have competed on several film festivals, including: Doclisboa 2022 (with “The Island” - 2022), and the Avanca Film Festival 2023 (with "Red Horizon" - 2020).

-De Miranda's work is research-based and looks at the convergence of politics, gender, memory and space.
-Her works typically consist of video, photography and installation, which frequently register the artist's view on urban and peri-urban, Luso-African landscape and associated contemporary and colonial history.
-Her works have been shown at art biennales including the Dakar Biennal, Bamako Biennal & Bienal de Sur, galleries, and museums including the Berardo Collection Museum (Lisbon 2016), the Pera Museum (Istanbul 2017) the Museu Nacional de Arte Contemporânea do Chiado (MNAC, Lisbon 2014), the Museum of Art, Architecture and Technology (Lisbon 2019), and the Calouste Gulbenkian Museum (Lisbon 2020).
-The latter three museums, as well as the Lisbon Municipal Archive, the PLMJ Foundation, and the Centro Cultural de Lagos keep De Miranda's pieces in their permanent art collections.
-Her pieces have been nominated to the Novo Banco Photo Award (2016), and the Novos Artistas Award of Fundação EDP in 2019.
-Her exhibition Geografia Dormente was nominated to the Best Photographic Work of the Authors Prize – 2019 by the Sociedade Portuguesa de Autores.
-Substantial critique of De Miranda's artwork can be found online, where she has been regarded as an artist whose work crosses borders and outlines a landscape of plural identities, inspired by her own experience of an increasingly itinerant culture.
-Monica's images are lyrical, performative, and contemplated quiet moments that offer a kind of solace...very reflective and melancholic, has written Marigold Warner, Associate Online Editor at the British Journal of Photography when reviewing De Miranda's artwork.
+She won the Idealista Contemporary Art Prize with the project South Circular.
+Her pieces were nominated for the Novo Banco Photo Award (2016), and the New Artist Award of the EDP Foundation in 2019.
+Her exhibition Geografia Dormente was nominated for the Best Photographic Work of the Authors Prize – 2019 by the Sociedade Portuguesa de Autores.
+Her project As if the World Had no East won the first edition of EXPOSED Grant for Contemporary Photography in 2023.
+Substantial critique of De Miranda's artwork can be found online, where she has been regarded as "an artist whose work crosses borders and outlines a landscape of plural identities, inspired by her own experience of an increasingly itinerant culture".
+Her images are "lyrical, performative, and contemplated quiet moments that offer a kind of ...very reflective and melancholic", as written by Marigold Warner, Associate Online Editor at the British Journal of Photography when reviewing De Miranda's artwork.

+In 2023, Mónica de Miranda was awarded with the Soros Arts scholarship granted by The Open Society Foundation to produce a collaborative film, archive and programming series "interrogating the harmful impacts of gentrification, urban racism, and housing crises in Lisbon, Portugal."

-Her best known pieces include Panorama, Hotel Globo, Contos de Lisboa, and Circular do Sul.
-Her work has been reviewed in specialized art sources such as New York, L'Œil de la photographie, British Journal of Photography, and Aesthetica Magazine.
+Her best known pieces include The Island, Path to the Stars, Panorama, Hotel Globo, Tales of Lisbon, and South Circular.
+Her work has been reviewed in specialized art sources such as New York Magazine, L'Œil de la photographie, British Journal of Photography, and Aesthetica Magazine.

-De Miranda's oeuvre has been the subject of study of a number of academic works, examining aspects such as her sarcastic photography, the deep sociopolitical meanings behind her films, the aesthetics of fragmenting, moving and doubling in her photographic installations, and her influence on contemporary Portuguese videoart.
+De Miranda's oeuvre has been the subject of study of a number of academic works, examining aspects such as her sarcastic photography, the deep sociopolitical meanings behind her films, the aesthetics of fragmenting, moving and doubling in her photographic installations, and her influence on contemporary Portuguese video art.